sohjnthn/sohjnthn.github.io/README.md

 Practice for AI Tools
 Practice based on two on-site AI Tools learning courses -

+1. 18 April, 25 April, and 2 May 2026 -
-1. First learning course (Bells Institute of Higher Learning - Supercharge your work with GenAI) for creating index.html for a website with ChatGPT, and Google AI Studio - Website and Android smartphone application
+   First learning course (Bells Institute of Higher Learning - Supercharge your work with GenAI) for creating index.html for a website with ChatGPT, and Google AI Studio - Website and Android smartphone application

+2. 6 June, and 7 June 2026 -
-2. Second learning course (Skills Development Academy - Advanced Prompting Strategies) for using the message chunking (chunk-process-return) text prompt method, so that there would be no need to actually type out the full filename(s) to be uploaded, for the requested assistance for editing the code.
+   Second learning course (Skills Development Academy - Advanced Prompting Strategies) for using the message chunking (chunk-process-return) text prompt method, so that there would be no need to actually type out the full filename(s) to be uploaded, for the requested assistance for editing the code.

+3. 11 July, and 12 July 2026 -
-3. Third learning course (OOm Digital, Tech & AI Institute - WSQ Prompt Enginering Essentials - Building Effective AI Prompts)
+   Third learning course (OOm Digital, Tech & AI Institute - WSQ Prompt Enginering Essentials - Building Effective AI Prompts)

+4. 5 September 2026 -
+   Fourth learning course (Singapore Polytechnic - Building a Low-Code Application with Generative Artificial Intelligence)

+5. 12 September, 19 September, and 26 September 2026 -
+   Fifth learning course (Bells Institute of Higher Learning - Integrating Digital Tools and Technologies in the Workplace)

 =